Inside the Kenya Airways bid on curtailing rivals

-These details are contained in the proposed public-private partnership between Kenya Airports Authority (KAA) and KQ, a copy of which The Standard
+These details are contained in the proposed public-private partnership between Kenya Airports Authority (KAA) and KQ, a copy of which The Standard has seen.

 A partnership that has been met with stiff resistance from politicians, who argue that the loss-making airline should not be handed to run a thriving enterprise like JKIA.

 KQ accuses five major airlines, all enjoying protection from their respective countries, including Ethiopian Airlines and Emirates, of eating into what should be its captive market.

 Qatar Airways, Rwanda Air, Etihad and Turkish Airlines are the other firms “hurting” the Kenyan airline, owing to the supposedly skewed competition which KQ says could be remedied if it gets control of JKIA.

 KQ argues that it is left to fight it out for passengers from Nairobi with the rivals.
 It claims that the rivals could offer more competitive prices since most of their business from their home airports is almost guaranteed through binding arrangements.

 Liberalisation of the Kenyan aviation industry allows foreign airlines to pick up passengers, move them to their hubs – such as Addis Ababa for Ethiopian Airlines, before connecting them to their final destinations.

 Ideally, in the arguments KQ advances to support the takeover of JKIA, preference should be extended to the national carrier by travel booking agents operating within JKIA.

 “Kenya is not protecting its home carrier from unfair competition coming from abroad, and most of the airlines flying from Nairobi are carrying passengers from the Kenyan market into their own hubs with the primary objective of transporting them to other destinations,” KQ says in the proposal.